 Francise owners had to deal with very high turnover rates, which had a big impact on their overall business.
 They were dependent on the parent organization for any kind of communication towards attracting employees and customers to their restaurants, but that was far from effective locally.
 Still, franchisors did not allow them to develop individual websites, as this would create branding inconsistencies across the company.

 The solution was to create a white label website builder, supervised by the parent company and used by individual franchisees to personalize their online presence within the branding guidelines.

 Because of its size and complexity, the project was split into multiple modules based on the main features, each having a separate team.
 We were not isolated, though, we shared the same workspace and constantly communicated and made decisions together so that all components fit together.

-I was the product designer responsible for developing the website builder module, probably the biggest of the platform, working alongside a visual designer, 3 frond-end developers, 3 back-end developers, 2 QAs and a project manager.
-It was probably the biggest component of the platform and it suited me best because it involved a lot of attention to detail for the builder to generate thousands of pixel perfect website scenarios.
+I was the UX designer responsible for developing the website builder module, probably the biggest of the platform, working alongside a visual designer, 3 frond-end developers, 3 back-end developers, 2 QAs and a project manager.

 The first step was identifying existing website builders and learn more about their strong and weak points.
 After filtering some of them, we were left with 4 products relevant to our task: Squarespace, Wix, Webbly and Blocs.

 I analyzed each one of them in detail, looking for how they structure the information architecture, how they build the pages, what type of elements they let users manage, what interaction patterns they use and so on.

 To discover more insights, I invited some potential users and tested the website builders using identical tasks.
 This highlighted the differences and allowed me see which features they found difficult or easy to use.